-Yes, United Airlines accepts pets inside the cabin and pets as checked baggage also.
+Yes, United Airlines accepts pets inside the cabin and pets as checked baggage.
 Unfortunately, their pets checked baggage service is currently unavailable.

 United Airlines charges 125 USD for each one-way trip.
 This charge increases by 125 USD more if there are any stopovers for over 4 hours.
-There are not any additional charges for service dogs.
+There are no additional charges for service dogs.
 Emotional support animals are not acknowledged by United Airlines.

 Aggressive and brachycephalic can not be transported via United Airlines.
 And there are temperature restrictions in place also.
 So make sure to read those guidelines carefully.